Skip to content

 How do I get a guest account?

 • When you need to use the guest transfer service, visit https://guest-transfer.chpc.utah.edu/ and fill out the form.
 This form creates a guest transfer account.
-You then gives the guest account username and password to your colleague.
+You then give the guest account username and password to your colleague.
 You and your colleague can now share files.

 How do I use the service?